logicmonitor/logicmonitor-api-mcp/tests/README.md

 # LogicMonitor MCP Server - Test Suite

-This directory contains the comprehensive test suite for the LogicMonitor MCP server.
+This directory contains the test suite for the LogicMonitor MCP server.
 Tests are written using Jest and TypeScript, with full integration testing against a live LogicMonitor portal.

 ## Table of Contents